 Now, after the collapse of the socialist paradigm, our entire establishment has defected to the type of free-market system that prevails in the Western countries, once again without any debate as to whether such a system can be wholly transplanted to India.
 The policies of liberalization, particularly globalization, pursued by the Congress and later by the UF Government have resulted in economic stagnation.
 What this nation needs now is a practical approach that is devoid of dogma and is guided wholly by considerations of national interest and what is appropriate for us (BJP 1998).

-By this point, swadesh came to mean straightforward economic nationalism, of the kind that is based on increasing national wealth rather than individual and community-based transformation: “Swadeshi simply means ‘India First’.
+By this point, swadeshi came to mean straightforward economic nationalism, of the kind that is based on increasing national wealth rather than individual and community-based transformation: “Swadeshi simply means ‘India First’.
 This is the governing principle of all nations.
 Now the idea of Swadeshi is being accepted in most quarters, also by the Indian industry… The fundamental approach of the BJP is that it is imperative to develop a collective national will and confidence that ‘India shall be built by Indians’.
 National development will largely depend upon national effort and national capital and savings” (BJP 1998).
 The party had thus shifted its emphasis away from the protection of village society and toward towards the notion of domestic savings, investment and growth as ends in themselves.
 How did this happen?

 To understand the shift in perspectives of conservative nationalism -- from the Sangh and the earlier BJP -- to the pro-business nationalism of today’s BJP, we must address significant changes in India’s political economy that provided the material and political foundations for the new conservatism.
 In general terms, this can be understood as a consequence of the collapse of state-directed development and its repercussions in the political arena (Kohli 2011; Naseemullah 2017, 84-95).
 More specifically, three dimensions of change are central: the rise of articulated agrarian interest groups associated with the Green Revolution, the related but distinct decline of Congress as a catch-all nationalist organization, and finally the effect of liberalization on policy debates.

 In the years leading up to the Emergency and in the decades that followed it, kisan or rich peasant movements developed a powerful, independent voice in Indian politics, fundamentally rejecting socialist plans to cooperatize agriculture and demanding resources from the state to take advantage of the full benefits of the Green Revolution (Frankel 1971; Rudolph and Rudolph 1987; Varshney 1998).
 Chaudhry Charan Singh, the Jat leader representing the intermediate caste middle peasantry, left Congress in 1967, establishing an early non-Congress government in Uttar Pradesh, and was a key figure in the Janata government.
 Charan Singh and his movement presented a political problem for conservative nationalists.
-He was, like Desai and the Sangh leadership, an heir to Patel’s nationalist politics, but he also mobilized peasants as a particularistic interest group in need of recognition and resources from the state, and deployed specific grievances based on urban bias and backward caste neglect as an integral part of mobilization (Brass 1993).
+He was, like Desai and the Sangh leadership, an heir to Patel’s nationalist politics, but he also mobilized peasants as a particularistic interest group demanding recognition and resources from the state, and deployed specific grievances based on urban bias and backward caste neglect as an integral part of mobilization (Brass 1993).
 His constituents were the propagators of a deeply capitalist commercial revolution in the countryside, which was orthogonal to a vision of agrarian economy based on preserving traditional norms of reciprocity and obligation.
 The assertion of farmers’ interests, especially demands for rural investment and resources to maximize economic returns, challenged the notion of protecting an unchanging agrarian society by conservative nationalist intellectuals and politicians who were in fact quite socially distant from it.